abonyifrancis/ELK-STACK-PROJECT/README.md

 Helps in software automation
 The playbook implements the following tasks: it was used to install the ELK container, python, docker.io, file and metric beats.
 - : In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
+- install Docker.
+- download image.
 - Deploying containers using Ansible and Docker.
-- Deploying Filebeat using Ansible.
+- Deploying Filebeat and metricbeat using Ansible.
 - Deploying the ELK stack on a server.